Carefully selected news for the smart bettor

 Fraud increased by 27.8%

-The latest annual reports from Jumio reveals that new account fraud increased by 27.8% worldwide YTD in 2019, compared to full-year 2018 results, and more than 100% compared to 2014 levels.
+The latest annual reports from Jumio reveals that new account fraud increased by 27.8% worldwide YTD in 2019.
 Jumio compared global ID fraud patterns from millions of ID verification transactions between 2014 and 2019.

 According to Jumio’s Fraud Report, fraud is defined as an attempt by an individual to create a new online account by manipulating a government-issued ID.
-In our opinion, this definition is narrow and we are confident that fraud levels would skyrocket if a broader definition is adopted.
+In our opinion, this definition is narrow and we are confident that fraud levels would skyrocket with a broader definition.

 Depending on the country